-Once you figure out the keywords you want to rank for, make sure you video title and descriptions match them, as it will be very difficult to rank them if they don’t.
+Once you figure out the keywords you want to rank for, make sure your video title and description match them as it will be very difficult to rank them if they don’t.

 Step #6: Create a YouTube channel

-If you don’t already have one, create a YouTube channel… andmake sure you create a channel name that is related to your industry.
+If you don’t already have one, create a YouTube channel.
+Make sure you create a channel name that is related to your industry.
 You can even go as far as creating a channel name that has your keyword in it.

-The fastest way to get the keyword loaded copy is to upload the transcript to YouTube.
-The procedure is pretty straight forward…you just upload it like it was a caption:
+The fastest way to get a keyword loaded copy is to upload the transcript to YouTube.
+The procedure is pretty straight forward: you just upload it like it was a caption:

 Enter the keyword in the title, description and keyword tag, and now start building links to it.

 Step #7: Build backlinks to your video

 If you want to build links to your video, I recommend that you follow these 10 advanced techniques of getting authority links and these link-building tactics.
 If you want to be lazy about your link building, you could use Fivver.